claabs/epicgames-freegames-node/Readme.md

 1. Activate 2FA by completing the form and clicking activate.
 1. Once 2FA is enabled, use the key you copied as the value for the TOTP parameter.

+If you can't get 2FA working with this tool, try enabling `MAKE PRIMARY` for "Authenticator App" in your Epic account settings.

 ### Docker Run

 #### With JSON Config